 When you leave the lakes, turn right towards the sea and travel to Omamari, the place according to Maori legend where Kupe’s canoe was wrecked and buried when it left the Hokianga after returning to New Zealand.
 You can then return to SH12 by continuing on the Babylon Coast Road.

 5. Baylys Beach

 Time from the Lodge: 80 minutes to Baylys Beach.
 Round trip travel time allow approximately 3 hours.

 Just before you reach Dargaville you will see the sign to Baylys Beach on your right.
 This road leads to the holiday beach settlement on the coast.
-Besides surf casting (fishing) from the beach, horse treks are available, and you can hire 4 wheel motor bikes at the Baylys Beach Holiday Park to drive along the beach.
+Besides surf casting (fishing) from the beach, horse treks are available and you can hire 4-wheel drive motor bikes at the Baylys Beach Holiday Park to drive along the beach.
+You can also contact Baylys Beach Tours (021 0270 0243).
 Two operators offer tours in special buses up or down Ripiro Beach, where they can point out the remains of wrecked ships exposed by storms.
 This is claimed to be the longest driveable beach in New Zealand, stretching from Poutu Lighthouse at the North Head of Kaipara Harbour, north to the Maunganui Bluff.

 6. Dargaville Museum